- On campus

 Mandatory entry requirements:

-Must be registered with the Australian Apprenticeship Commission.
-Must be an Australian apprentice.
+Must be an Australian apprentice registered with the Australian Apprenticeship Commission.

 Recommended entry Requirements: